ROCm/rocprofiler-sdk/source/docs/how-to/using-pc-sampling.rst

 Using PC sampling
 ==================

 PC (Program Counter) sampling service for GPU profiling is a profiling technique to periodically sample the program counter during GPU kernel execution.
-PC sampling helps to understand code execution patterns and hotspots.
+PC sampling helps in understanding code execution patterns and identifying hotspot(s).

 Here are the benefits of using PC sampling: